sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-29-trie-pattern.md

 ## Key Takeaways

-- Trie is the right tool for repeated prefix queries.
+- tries pay memory to make repeated prefix operations cheap
-- Trie + DFS is powerful for grid/dictionary search problems.
-- Memory tradeoff is the cost for fast prefix operations.
+- `isWord` is essential because prefix existence is not the same as word completion
+- wildcard and board-search problems work because the trie prunes impossible branches early
+- choose array or map children based on alphabet size and memory constraints